 Bratz Y’all

 It’s Oktoberfest all year long at Bratz Y’all.
 Schnitzel, bratwurst, sauerkraut, and all your German favorites are waiting for you along with a selection of German beers on tap.
-Order to-go and take it to eat along the river in nearby Crescent Park or dine in-person at their location in the Bywater, which includes a large outdoor patio.
+Order to-go and take it to eat along the river at Crescent Park or dine in-person at their location in the Bywater, which includes a large outdoor patio.

 Visit a brewery, brew pub, or biergarten

 New Orleans has its fair share of breweries, beer pubs, and biergartens, many of which will have special beers and brews for the season.
-Call before you go, and enjoy Oktoberfest this fall in New Orleans.
+Call before you go and enjoy Oktoberfest this fall in New Orleans.